 - Chronic impairment of gas exchange caused by a clinically documented pulmonary disease.

-Also known as COPD, chronic obstructive lung disease, chronic obstructive airway disease, chronic airflow limitation and chronic obstructive respiratory disease, is a lung disease that causes air passages to narrow.
-This causes a lack of airflow to and from the lungs, which results in a shortness of breath that usually gets worse over time, unlike normal cases of asthma.
+Also known as COPD, chronic obstructive lung disease, chronic obstructive airway disease, chronic airflow limitation, and chronic obstructive respiratory disease, is a lung disease that causes air passages to narrow.
+This causes a lack of airflow to and from the lungs, which results in shortness of breath that usually gets worse over time, unlike normal cases of asthma.
 Chronic bronchitis and emphysema usually occur, sometimes simultaneously, as part of this disease.

 Chronic Restrictive Ventilatory Disease

 Chronic restrictive ventilatory disease is a serious reaction to a lung injury or infection.
 This usually results in acute lung injury, which is characterized by hypoxemia, or a lack of oxygen in arterial blood.
 Severe cases lead to acute respiratory distress syndrome, which is an inflammation of the lung that restricts gas exchange and often leads to multiple organ failure.
 It is typically a fatal illness.